AkzhanBerdi/bad_dog/content/posts/a-guide-to-plink-data-in-sql.md

 ---
-title: "A Guide to PLINK Data in SQL.
-Bridging Bioinformatics and Data Management"
+title: "A Guide to Manage Bioinformatics Data in SQL Database"

 date: 2025-01-04